DistributedCollective/zero/README.md

 Gas compensation = `20 ZUSD + 0.5% of Line of Credit’s collateral (RBTC)`

 The intentions behind this formula are:
-- To ensure that smaller Lines of Credit are liquidated promptly in normal times, at least
+- To ensure that smaller Lines of Credit are liquidated promptly in normal times, at least.
 - To ensure that larger Lines of Credit are liquidated promptly even in extreme high gas price periods.
 The larger the Line of Credit, the stronger the incentive to liquidate it.

 ### Gas compensation schedule